Created 4 years ago

 Instead of using the provided "client" container for browser testing,

-it is possible to access the IPA, IdP, and the authentication HTTP
+it is possible to access the IPA, IdP/OP, and the authentication HTTP

 server from a Web client (browser) outside of the setup.
 However, DNS